quat1024/incorporeal-3/README.md

 * `(Common|Fabric|Forge)/build.gradle.kts` for settings relevant to "being a Botania addon"
 * `gradle.properties` for build variables like name and version number

+Keep in mind:

-Keep in mind that it's currently open-season for Botania API breaks, and the `1.18.1-428-SNAPSHOT` version I'm depending on right now is just `HEAD`.
+* It's currently open-season for Botania API breaks, and the `1.18.1-428-SNAPSHOT` version I'm depending on right now is just `HEAD`.
+* I prefer to develop on Fabric first.
+I will fix Forge later.

 things i need to add